-I and my team have helped over 5,000 patients find relief from foot and ankle pain since 2015, and we're confident we can help you, too!
+My team and I have helped over 10,000 patients find relief from foot and ankle pain since 2015, and we're confident we can help you, too!
 As you read this report, you will learn necessary information about neuromas, a common foot disorder.
 You will learn the signs and symptoms to look for, the diagnostic and treatment options available to you at Charlotte Foot Care Associates, and recommended prevention methods.